 The General Services Administration (GSA) has stringent standards when it comes to the Country of Origin (COO) of products and services procured through Federal Supply Schedules (FSS).
 All GSA products and services must maintain Trade Agreements Act (TAA) compliance per Federal Acquisition Regulation (FAR) Clause 52.225-5.
 According to this clause, GSA contractors may only sell products and services which originate or are substantially transformed in TAA-compliant countries.
 However, in times of crisis, there are sometimes exceptions.
 In an effort to support the US government’s fight against COVID-19, GSA is temporarily allowing the procurement of non-TAA compliant products under FSS contracts.
 This exception is the result of GSA Senior Procurement Executive (SPE) Memo 2020-11.

 GSA SPE Memo 2020-11

 Due to the COVID-19 pandemic, demand for certain critical and essential supplies has increased so drastically that many contractors are not able to meet the requirements with TAA compliant products.
 In the interest of the health and safety of the American people, the GSA SPE has issued a Class Determination and Findings (D&F) citing non-availability as the basis for temporarily allowing the procurement of non-TAA compliant products under FSS contracts.
-This exception will only be effective from April 03, 2020 – September 30, 2020, unless otherwise amended.
-Please note: this exception was recently extended for an additional month from August 01, 2020 to September 30, 2020.
+This exception will only be effective from April 03, 2020 – December 31, 2020, unless otherwise amended.
+Please note: this exception was recently extended from September 30, 2020 to December 31, 2020.

 This exception applies only to the following Federal Supply Classes (FSCs):